ianozsvald/social_media_brand_disambiguator/README.md

     $ API_KEY = "<opencalais-key>"

-You can run the annotator using:
+You can run the annotator using the following, it looks for the company name `apple` in the return from OpenCalais and stores the result in a new `opencalais_<brand>` table:

     $ DISAMBIGUATOR_CONFIG=production python ner_annotator.py apple opencalais --drop  # optionally drop the destination table so we start afresh
-    $ DISAMBIGUATOR_CONFIG=production python ner_annotator.py apple opencalais # run in another window to double fetching speed
+    $ DISAMBIGUATOR_CONFIG=production python ner_annotator.py apple opencalais # run in another window to double fetching speed (note that we've removed the --drop flag for the second and subsequent runs)

+In the above case you'll have a new table `opencalais_apple`.
+If you run more than one terminal remember to use `--drop` on the first run (to drop any historic results), then to remove `--drop` from subsequent parallel runs.
+I tend to run 2 or 3 processes in parallel, they annotate anything that's not yet annotated (and if two annotate the same thing, only one result gets written).

 Creating a test/train and validation subset